Schiller memorial

 How long should I spend visiting?

-A visit to the Schiller Memorial typically takes about an hour, allowing time for exploration and reflection.
+A visit to the Schiller Memorial typically takes around 30 minutes, allowing time for reflection and photography.

 Is photography allowed?